-- Work from approximately 6-inches below the top of the frame, and drive 8d finishing nails into the hinge side of the frame.
+- Work from approximately six inches below the top of the frame, driving 8d finishing nails into the hinge side of the frame.
 If using a power nailer, use 2 1/2-inch, 15 or 16 gauge nails.

 - Penetrate through the jamb and shim, making sure the frame remains square and plumb.

 - Follow these same steps to secure the lock side of the door.

 - Use a shim behind each nail and trim them with a utility knife when this task is complete.

 Finally, slide the second part of the frame into place.

-- Nail through the jamb stop and secure them together.
+- Nail through the jamb stop and secure together.

-- Secure the trim to the wall with two side-by-side nails every 12-inches top to bottom.
+- Secure the trim to the wall with two side-by-side nails every 12 inches from top to bottom.